 Firstly, prepare your printable passport photo template on our website - take a selfie, upload it, and check if you like it.
 If you think you don’t look good in the photo, simply retake the picture as many times as you wish!

 Secondly, choose one of the options - you can get the passport photo template for free, though it will require more effort from your side to prepare it to meet all the requirements.
 Or save some time and for 4.99$ you will be able to download a professional Canadian passport photo with acceptance guarantee!
 For 6.99$ you will also get a printout delivered at your doors!

 Thirdly, if you decided on a digital version of the photo, find the closest Walmart, Walgreens or Costco where you can print it out as a 10x15 cm photo.
 On such a photo template, you will find 2 passport photos ready to be cut out and submitted to the passport office!

 In a nutshell - you can get a digital Canadian passport photo here and print it out at any photo-copying service (like Walmart or Costco).
 Scroll down to see the guidelines on how to take a biometric photo that will meet all the official requirements! (or just take a photo and our AI compliance check tool will tell you what’s wrong)

-To apply for a Canada passport photo you need to provide two identical color photos.
+To apply for a Canada passport photo you need to provide two identical color or black-and-white photos.
 Pictures have to have identical measurements of 50 × 70 mm width x height (2 × 2 ¾ inches).
 It is crucial to provide an actual photo taken within 6 months before the date you are applying.
 Photos should be printed on high-quality photo paper.
 Any other type of paper (e.g. heavy weight paper) is unacceptable.
 Pictures must be originals taken for the purposes of the documents, made from a single negative or a single electronic image file, and cannot be from other existing photos.